To enroll fill out our intake form below!

 - 9:00AM - 165 minutes

-Please be aware of our COVID-19 Guidelines and Polices.
+Please be aware of our COVID-19 Guidelines and Policies.

 *Funding assistance available through Developmental Pathways and Rocky Mountain Human Services*

-Supplement virtual school and hybrid programs with safe face to face learning!
+Supplement virtual school and hybrid programs with safe face to face learning for ages 3-6!
 This program gives kids the opportunity to continue to build social foundations and classroom etiquette in a small, safe group environment.

-Program includes two 30 minute parent meetings (at the beginning and end of the program) with individualized goals and individualized letter of recommendations to educators for supporting school success in their upcoming or current classroom.
+The program includes two 30 minute parent meetings (at the beginning and end of the program) with individualized goals and an individualized letter of recommendations to educators for supporting school success in their upcoming or current classroom.

 This program helps with: